Start by clicking on "Fill out the template"

 The parties may set the amount of monthly rent to be paid by the Lessee for the lease of the property.
 The parties may also agree on the manner and time of payment of the monthly rent.
 The Lessor may also require the payment of advanced rent and security deposit.

 How to use this document

-Once the document is completed, the user should print at least three (3) copies of the document and attach all the Annexes described in the document.
-The Lessor and the Lessee, or their authorized representatives, should read then sign all the copies of the document.
-If either of the parties is under 18 years of age, their legal guardian must also read and sign the document.
+Once the document is completed, the user should print at least three copies of the document and attach all the Annexes described in the document.
+The Lessor and the Lessee, or their authorized representatives, should read and then sign all the copies of the document.

 If the parties would want to notarize the Lease Agreement, the document also includes an Acknowledgment portion.
-Notarization of the document converts the document from a private document to a public document so that it becomes admissible in court without need of further proof of its authenticity.
-To notarize the document, the parties must go a notary public to acknowledge that they have signed the Lease Agreement freely and voluntarily.
-They should also present a valid I.D. issued by an official agency bearing their photograph and signature such as a driver's licence or a passport, among others.
-If either of the parties is under 18 years of age, their legal guardian must also accompany them to the notary public.
-The notary public will usually require one original copy of the document to be left with the notary public.
+Notarization of the document converts the document from a private document to a public document so that it becomes admissible in court without the need for further proof of its authenticity.
+To notarize the document, the parties must go to a notary public to acknowledge that they have signed the Lease Agreement freely and voluntarily.
+They should also present a valid I.D. issued by an official agency bearing their photograph and signature such as a driver's license or a passport, among others.

-The Civil Code of the Philippines governs the law on contracts and lease.
-Additionally, Republic Act No. 9653 (the "Rent Control Act") as extended by the Housing and Urban Development Coordinating Council Resolution No. 1 Series of 2017 ("HUDCC Resolution No. 1") governs lease contracts that fall under the following conditions:
+The Civil Code of the Philippines governs the law on contracts and leases.
+Additionally, Republic Act No. 9653 (the "Rent Control Act") as extended by the National Human Settlements Board Resolution No. 2021-02, governs lease contracts that fall under the following conditions: